jimmybach/jimmybach.github.io/docs/about.md

 My current projects explore how machine learning can support public health decision-making and education.

 Current projects include:
+* **ResearchFlow** — A LangGraph stateful workflow designed as a research tool that retrieves, summarizes, and organizes biomedical literature using modern large language models.
 * **Survax** — A machine learning system for predicting childhood vaccination uptake using demographic and healthcare data.
 * **TeachThis** — An AI-powered educational platform that transforms lecture materials into searchable knowledge bases, interactive quizzes, and personalized study resources.
-* **Literature Review Assistant** — A research tool that retrieves, summarizes, and organizes biomedical literature using modern large language models.

 I'm particularly interested in developing models that are not only accurate but also interpretable, reproducible, and useful in practice.
 I also enjoy building tools to help people learn, reflective of my time as a teaching assistant throughout college.

-## Software Projects

-Beyond research, I enjoy building software that makes complex workflows easier.

-Some recent projects include:

-* **TeachThis** — An AI-powered educational platform that transforms lecture materials into searchable knowledge bases, interactive quizzes, and personalized study resources.
-* **Literature Review Assistant** — A research tool that retrieves, summarizes, and organizes biomedical literature using modern large language models.

-I enjoy building complete systems—from data pipelines and model development to deployment and user-facing applications.

 ## Technical Skills